evanmoran/uno/README.md

     | | |   | . |
     |___|_|_|___|

-The smallest unit testing framework possible:
+The simplest unit testing framework possible:

 * One file `uno.js`
 * One function `uno`
 * No dependencies
-* Outputs to console.log (configurable)
+* Results output to console.log

-It is also tries to be helpful:
+It is also helpful!

 * Uno hooks into other unit testing frameworks and does the right thing to make them work too.
 * Uno auto names tests using the function name and arguments